di0/di0.github.io/source/about/index.markdown

 My interests are, software development and network security.
 I am currently working as a computer programmer professional.

+Happy that one that teaches that knows and learn that teaches.

 See more at the my Linkedin page -> [Linkedin](https://www.linkedin.com/in/diogo-pereira-pinto-dio/)